Lasting Power of Attorney

 How do I submit my LPA application?

-Your LPA application can be submitted via post or by anyone (at the drop-off box) to the Office of the Public Guardian at the following address:
+Your LPA application can be submitted via post to the Office of the Public Guardian at the following address:

 Office of the Public Guardian